 Faculty Study Carrels

-There are 12 private faculty study carrels located on the ground and 4th floors of Van Wylen Library.
+There are 8 private faculty study carrels located on the lower level and 3rd floor of Van Wylen Library.

 Study carrels are not intended to be a second office, but rather a place to find sanctuary to conduct private research, complete a book, write an article or use during sabbatical leave.
 Faculty carrels can also be used for collaborative faculty-student research.